 - Run the script: Type

-sh Desktop/backup_tumblr.shand press Enter.
-You can abort the backup at any time by pressing ctrl+C (don’t worry about the Python error messages that might appear).
+sh ~/Desktop/backup_tumblr.shand press Enter.
+You can abort the backup at any time by pressing ctrl+C (this might take a few seconds).

 - Depending on how many blogs you’re backing up and how many posts they contain, it might take half an hour or so to download everything.
 If you haven’t changed the

 OUTvariable, everything should show up on your Desktop.